-The PIA client software is intended to run in the background, mediating the PIA VPN connection is condensed to an interface that can be accessed from the System Tray Icon, as shown in the image below.
+The PIA client software is intended to run in the background.
+The PIA VPN connection is condensed to an interface that can be accessed from the System Tray Icon, as shown in the image below.
 If you do not see the icon in the tray, you may need to expand the tray by clicking the ^ on the taskbar.

-If you have installed the application from the customized installer links that was provided to you upon signing up for your account, your credentials will already be present.
-Otherwise, the first time you run the application, you will need to input your login credentials.
+Once the application is installed from our download page, you will need to input your login credentials received in the email used when creating your account.
 These include your username, in the format of ‘p1234567’ and the password you have been provided, or what you have changed it to since.